Axway/amplify-central/content/en/docs/connect_manage_environ/add_environments.md

 3. Embedded Traceability Agent Settings (these configuration steps are displayed only if there is Embedded agent support for the environment type and "Enable Traceability Agent" is selected in the Configure step):

     * **Frequency** - set how often the Embedded agent should run traffic collection.
 30 minutes is the minimum value that can be set.
 For example, 30m = 30 minutes, 5h5m = 5 hours and 5 mins, 2d = 2 days.
+    * **Sampling** - enter the percentage of full transaction details sent to the platform for display in Business and Consumer insights.
+The default value is 10 and the acceptable values are between 0 and 50.
+    * **Redaction and Sanitization** - the redaction and sanitization settings to use when reporting transactions from the data plane.
+        * **URL Path** - all URL paths, or path regular expressions, which may be reported to Enterprise Marketplace. ".*" will send all the path values.
+For example, if the agent finds a path of `https://somehost.com/pathof/my/api/uses/thispath` then `https://somehost.com/pathof/my/api/uses/thispath` will be sent to the platform.
+        * **Query Arguments** - regular expressions applied to the query argument name and query argument value in the transactional data.
+            * **Allowed Patterns** - query argument names that match any of these expressions will be reported.
+For example, "^id$" value will find all the query arguments with their key set to "id" and send to platform.
+            * **Sanitization Patterns**
+                * **Key Match** - query argument names that match any of these expressions will have the valueMatch sanitized.
+                * **Value Match** - when the query argument name matches the keyMatch expression, the valueMatch expression is applied and replaces the matches in the query argument value with the masking character value.
+               For example, to sanitize the whole value of "id" query argument, keyMatch:"^id$",valueMatch:".*" will return the query arguments with their key set to "id" and value set to {*}.
+        * **Request Headers** - regular expressions applied to the request headers in the transactional data.
+            * **Allowed Patterns** - request headers keys that match any of these expressions will be reported.
+For example, "authorization" value will find all the request headers that have "authorization" anywhere in the key and send to platform.
+            * **Sanitization Patterns**
+                * **Key Match** - request headers keys that match any of these expressions will have the valueMatch sanitized.
+                * **Value Match** - when the header name matches the keyMatch expression, the valueMatch expression is applied and replaces the matches in the header value with the masking character value.
+               For example, to sanitize the first five characters of any request header with a key that has "authorization" in it, keyMatch:"authorization",valueMatch:"^.{0,5}" will return the request headers with their "key" set to "authorization" and "value" set to a value whose first five characters replaced by the masking character value.
+        * **Response Headers** - regular expressions applied to the response headers in the transactional data.
+            * **Allowed Patterns** - response headers keys that match any of these expressions will be reported.
+For example, ".*" value will find all the response headers and send to platform.
+            * **Sanitization Patterns**
+                * **Key Match** - response headers keys that match any of these expressions will have the valueMatch sanitized.
+                * **Value Match** - when the header name matches the keyMatch expression, the valueMatch expression is applied and replaces the matches in the header value with the masking character value.
+               For example, to sanitize the response headers of the word "data" wherever it is found, in any header that starts with ‘content', keyMatch:"^content",valueMatch:"data", and maskingCharacter: ""{##}"" will return the response headers with their "key" starting with "content" and "value" set to a value in which the "data" occurrences are replaced by "{##}" masking character.
+    * **Masking Characters** - the set of character(s) that will replace any value matched while sanitizing.

 ### Embedded GitHub environment